hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 A﻿ssign "SCIM Proxy Token Contributor" role to the user or user group that will create the long-term token

-L﻿og in to the GreenLake tenant
+* L﻿og in to the GreenLake tenant

-C﻿lick the "User Management" icon on the top right corner
+* C﻿lick the "User Management" icon on the top right corner

-S﻿elect user/user group that will generate the SCIM proxy token
+* S﻿elect user/user group that will generate the SCIM proxy token

-S﻿elect "Actions" and then "Create Assignment"
+* S﻿elect "Actions" and then "Create Assignment"

-S﻿elect "SCIM Proxy Token Contributor" role
+* S﻿elect "SCIM Proxy Token Contributor" role

-S﻿elect "All Resources"  space and "greenlake.service.system" scope
+* S﻿elect "All Resources"  space and "greenlake.service.system" scope

-E﻿nable "I confirm that I want to create the assignments listed above"
+* E﻿nable "I confirm that I want to create the assignments listed above"

-c﻿lick "Create Assignment"
+* C﻿lick "Create Assignment" button